 Malawi: Strengthening Technical and Institutional Capacity to Manage Climate and Disaster Risks

-The key counterparts of the project will be the Department of Disaster Management Affairs.
-Other counterparts include the Ministry of Education, Department of Urban Development, as well as the Department of Climate Change and Meteorological Services.
+The key counterparts of the project were the Department of Disaster Management Affairs.
+Other counterparts included the Ministry of Education, Department of Urban Development, the Lilongwe City Council, as well as the Department of Climate Change and Meteorological Services.

 Window of Action